 Casio PX160 vs Roland FP-30

-Casio PX 160 is an 88-key weighted digital piano from Casio Privia line.
+Casio PX 160 is an 88-key weighted digital piano from the Casio Privia line.
 It has been listed as one of the best digital pianos under $500.

 Both digital pianos come with an impressive piano sound and a realistic weighted action.
 But the sound of Roland FP-30 is slightly more realistic than Casio PX-160 thanks to the powerful speakers.